-The discount rate used to calculate the total pension liability was 7.0% for the March 31, 2016 measurement date as compared to 7.5% for the March 31, 2015 measurement date.
+The discount rate used to calculate the total pension liability was 7.0% for the March 31, 2017 and March 31, 2016 measurement dates.
 The projection of cash flows used to determine the discount rate assumes that contributions from plan members will be made at the current contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
 Based upon the assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The following presents the current period net pension liability of HESC calculated using the current period discount rate assumption of 7.0%, as well as what HESC's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage-point lower (6.0%) or 1 percentage-point higher (8.0%) than the current assumption:
+The following presents the net pension liability of HESC calculated using the discount rate assumption of 7.0%, as well as what HESC's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage-point lower (6.0%) or 1 percentage-point higher (8.0%) than the current assumption:

-1% Decrease (6.0%) Current assumption (7.0%) 1% Increase (8.0%) Proportionate share of the net pension liability (asset) \$ 16,189,276 7,179,152 (433,355)
+1% Decrease (6.0%) Current assumption (7.0%) 1% Increase (8.0%)

+2018 \$ 12,688,381 3,972,815 (3,396,181)

+2017 \$ 16,189,276 7,179,152 (433,355)